treefrogframework/treefrog-framework/docs/user-guide/en/view/erb.md

  <a href="/Blog/index/" class="menu">Back</a>
 ```

-You can use the short a() method code to generate the same THtmlAttribute output.
+You can use the short a() method code to generate the same THtmlAttribute output:

 ```
  <%== linkTo("Back", urla("index"), Tf::Get, "", a("class", "menu")) %>
 ```

-If there is more than one attribute, use '\|' operator.
+If there is more than one attribute, use '\|' operator:

 ```
  a("class", "menu") | a("title", "hello")